 I tested CyberGhost on Windows, macOS, and Linux using the browser extensions and Android.
 I had no issues with CyberGhost on any device.

 You can add protected apps to your list on your desktop, and CyberGhost will automatically launch and connect when you open them.
 I tried it with Netflix, and it worked flawlessly.

 It automatically connected me to a US server, allowing me to head straight to Netflix US without any other manual configuration.
 It is quite a useful feature.
 It also means that if you're using a risky app like a torrenting client you don't need to worry about compromising your security if you accidentally forget to connect.

 CyberGhost offers split tunneling, but only on its mobile and desktop apps.
 Split tunneling lets you decide which apps go through the VPN and which you access with your regular IP.
 This is useful for online banking and watching domestic streaming sites because you can lose access to them when you connect to a VPN.

-Just remember, when you use split tunneling, anything you leave outside of the VPN is not encrypted.
-Don’t leave out any apps that require privacy (like a BitTorrent client) or need to bypass geoblocks.
+Remember, when you use split tunneling, anything you leave outside the VPN is not encrypted.
+Don't leave out any apps that require privacy (like a BitTorrent client) or need to bypass geoblocks.

 The question to answer here is simple: